 At the beginning of the academic year, students are provided with access to a suite of self-study learning materials and resources, along with reading lists for required textbooks.
 Studying Literature and History, necessarily involves spending a lot of time reading academic material.

 Students are supported academically through a variety of means: a personal tutor, the humanities programme team and DCU student supports.
 When studying a module students are supported by a dedicated Tutor.
 Each module has a blend of face to face and virtual tutorials.
 Tutorials are activity-based, participatory sessions where Tutors facilitate review and discussion of the material students have been studying.
 Face to face tutorials are held on DCU campus, usually on Saturdays, while virtual tutorials take place using 'live', online classroom technology.
-Students can partake in these virtual classroom tutorials at home, work or anywhere with a broadband internet connection.
+Students can partake in these online tutorials at home, work or anywhere with a broadband internet connection.
 All that is required is a computer with a webcam and headset.
 These tutorials are recorded so they can be viewed again later, and usually take place on weekday evenings or on Saturdays.
-Attending the majority of tutorials/workshops is voluntary, with attendance at a small number of tutorials/workshops being mandatory.
+Attendance at tutorials/workshops is voluntary.
 Students are also supported in online discussion forums.
 These discussion forums, which can be found within DCU's virtual learning environment Loop, is the key medium through which students communicate with their Tutor and fellow students.
 Regular participation in these discussion forums is very important.
-In addition, students have access to a number of support services that are used to find answers to questions and resolve any issues or problems they may be experiencing.
+In addition, students have access to a number of support services that can be used to find answers to questions and resolve any issues or problems they may be experiencing.

-You can find detailed information on the IT skills and equipment required for this programme under the section 'Technology Requirements'.
+You can find detailed information on the necessary equipment and skills required for DCU Connected students under the section 'Technology Requirements'.

 The Bachelor of Arts (Hons) in English and History degree programme facilitates those interested in pursuing any kind of work that requires critical thinking skills, high quality written expression, and transferable skills such as organisation and time-management, and these skills and abilities are highly valued by employers.
 The knowledge and skills you will develop are useful and valuable to have no matter what path you take once you successfully complete your DCU degree programme.
 Graduates from the Bachelor of Arts (Hons) in English and History programme will be able to go on to a variety of postgraduate programmes and careers in those subject areas.
 This has already been demonstrated by existing graduates who have, to take the example of one graduate, gone on to complete postgraduate studies in Literature and is now a published author working in an Irish University and is a member of the Humanities Programme Board, helping to shape the development of the degree.
 Similarly, several graduates of the programme have, in addition to their other work as third-level academics in other institutions, returned to work as tutors, bringing their experience as online-learning students to that work.